 - Test as desired.
 You can use the default Authorize.net gateway test account and the test credit card

 4111 1111 1111 1111to test successful transactions.
 Full documentation is available at wiki.foxycart.com, and there's a quick cheat sheet as well.

-- Create an API client at api-sandbox.foxycart.com.
+- Create an API client at api-sandbox.foxycart.com or from the "integrations" page in the admin.
 The API uses Oauth 2.0, and can handle nearly every request that admin.foxycart.com can.

 Please do not use automated scanners or aggressive scripts.

 We have recently moved to HackerOne from BugCrowd, and as such there may be some issues that have been previously reported, haven't yet been addressed, yet aren't necessarily listed below.
 We take your time seriously, and have updated this below list, but there are a number of previously reported low-importance/low-impact issues that may not be fully covered by this list.

 We get a lot of notes about these, so they get their own section:

 Don't report that we're vulnerable to DROWN unless you can show an IP and domain that match what you're attempting, and that are actually vulnerable.
 The DROWN test tool isn't giving you the info you might think it's giving you.